Mariners make early offseason move landing Teoscar Hernández

+SEATTLE (AP)Teoscar Hernandez was tuned into the rumors on television and social media so he wasn’t blindsided when the call came that he was moving on from Toronto.

+”I kind of like was waiting for something to happen, but it’s always a surprise for a player, I think,” Hernandez said.

-SEATTLE (AP) — The Seattle Mariners made one of the first big moves of the offseason by acquiring outfielder Teoscar Hernández from the Toronto Blue Jays in exchange for two pitchers on Wednesday.
+The Seattle Mariners made one of the first big moves of the offseason Wednesday by acquiring Hernandez from the Blue Jays in exchange for two pitchers.

-Fresh off the team’s first playoff appearance in more than two decades, the Mariners added a slugging right-handed bat to their lineup with the acquisition of Hernández and addressed one of their offseason needs by finding a corner outfielder.
+Fresh off the team’s first playoff appearance in more than two decades, the Mariners added a slugging right-handed bat to their lineup with the move and addressed one of their offseason needs by finding a corner outfielder.

+Seattle’s playoff run included a two-game sweep of Hernandez and the Blue Jays in the AL wild-card series.

+”What I see that this team is capable of, it’s pretty awesome,” Hernandez said. ”And now being a part of that it’s pretty exciting for me.”

 He immediately will slot into the middle of Seattle’s batting order and could end up being a replacement in right field for Mitch Haniger, who is a free agent.